hyperflask/hyperflask-docs/docs/guides/components.md

 !!! info
     Components are in fact jinja macros.
 Any jinja macro can be called using the new macro tag syntax.
     [Read more about Flask Super Macros](https://github.com/hyperflask/flask-super-macros)

+HTML components can have their own custom backend logic.
+Read on to the [next guide about interactive apps](/guides/interactive-apps).

 ## Frontend interactions using Alpine.js